ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

 [Haxl](https://dl.acm.org/doi/10.1145/2628136.2628144) is an optimistic algebraic solution for batching that works out most applications.

 Haxl is a library for Haskell, but implementations for Scala also exist.
-* [Fetch](https://github.com/xebia-functional/fetch) is a library that is very close to Haxl and has a plentyful collection of utilities.
+* [Fetch](https://github.com/xebia-functional/fetch) is a library that is close to Haxl and has a plentyful collection of utilities.
-* [Hxl](https://github.com/casehubdk/hxl) is a very small (pure) library that focuses on the core of Haxl and extensibility whilst being algebraically correct.
+* [Hxl](https://github.com/casehubdk/hxl) is a small (pure) library that focuses on the core of Haxl and extensibility whilst being algebraically correct.
 * [ZQuery](https://github.com/zio/zio-query) is a library that that also provides a Haxl-like experience, being it is built on top of `ZIO`, it is not as typeclass focused but instead leans heavily into `ZIO`.
 Since this article is about simplifying and using sound algebraic principles, we will be using `Hxl`.